maranaz/Sentiment-Analysis/README.md

 # ---- How to install---- #
 - Open your IDE and get the copy of the code from the repo.
-- Install the requires packages that are listed under Requirements section
+- Install the required packages that are listed under Requirements section
     - pip install streamlit
     - pip install matplotlib
     - pip install spacy